GitHubUser331/YouTubeTVDesktop/README.md

 If there is any kind of error or bug, please report it here.

 Thank you
+# For the developers:

+This app was made from the node.js library used to port html files to windows apps.

+So, the app uses the TVCLIENT 1.5 library to run YouTube TV.

+You can modify it, but you will need node.js libraries and the source code is currently not fully editable.

 # NOTE: THIS PRODUCT IS LICENSED TO OPENMADE LLC AND YOU SHOULD ACCEPT THE YOUTUBE TERMS OF SERVICE AND LICENSE TO USE IT.